iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 51: June 1, 2019 Saturday

+**Today's Progress**: I did the JS portion of the video series.
+I tried to do it solo before watching, but I didn't know how.
+Some of the stuff, I think, could be done like my todo list.
+Even after watching I still don't understand.
+But it was a 45 minute JS lesson trying to teach shopping cart.

+**Thoughts**: Still laying out the plan for the next 50 days.
+I also started my website coding.

 ### Day 50: May 31, 2019 Friday

 **Today's Progress**: I am done with the CSS portion of my band site.
 I've also found two useful search terms for my CSS problem.